AnonymouX47/term-image/docs/source/faqs.rst

 Why?
    - Why not?
    - To improve and extend the capabilities of CLI and TUI applications.
-   - Terminals emulators have been an always will be!
+   - Terminals emulators have always been and always will be!

 What about Windows support?
    - Firstly, only the new `Windows Terminal <https://github.com/microsoft/terminal>`_ seems to have proper ANSI support and mordern terminal emulator features.